mmghv/lumen-route-binding/README.md

 [![Latest Unstable Version](https://poser.pugx.org/mmghv/lumen-route-binding/v/unstable)](https://packagist.org/packages/mmghv/lumen-route-binding)
 [![License](https://poser.pugx.org/mmghv/lumen-route-binding/license)](https://packagist.org/packages/mmghv/lumen-route-binding)

-This package Adds support for `Route Model binding` in Lumen (5.0 to 5.3).
+This package Adds support for `Route Model Binding` in Lumen (5.0 to 5.3).

+> As known, Lumen doesn't support `Route Model Binding` out of the box due to the fact that Lumen doesn't use the Illuminate router that Laravel uses, Instead, It uses the [FastRoute](https://github.com/nikic/FastRoute) which is much faster.
+With this package, We add support for the powerful `Route Model Binding` while still benefit the speed of the FastRoute in Lumen.

 ## Installation